rabahalishah/ai-interview-coach-mobile-app/README.md

 ## Overview

-AI Interview Coach is a full-stack mobile application built for MLH API Week.
+AI Interview Coach is a full-stack mobile application built for a client.
 Users can record mock interviews on their phone, get their speech transcribed via OpenAI Whisper, and receive structured AI coaching feedback — all tracked across sessions with detailed skill breakdowns and history.

 The project is split into two parts:
 - **Mobile App** — React Native (Expo) frontend handling recording, UI, and session display